• Home

 “Everything will be okay in the end.
 If it’s not okay, it’s not the end.”

-Education and Background: After graduating from Bloomsburg University in the Spring of 1999 with a degree in Social Welfare and Criminal Justice, I obtained my Masters Degree in Counseling Psychology from West Chester University. have been working as a certified school counselor in Bucks County, PA since the Fall of 2003.
+Education and Background: After graduating from Bloomsburg University in the Spring of 1999 with a degree in Social Welfare and Criminal Justice, I obtained my Masters Degree in Counseling Psychology from West Chester University.
+I have been working as a certified school counselor in Bucks County, PA since the Fall of 2003.
 In 2018, I received my Autism Endorsement Certificate from Holy Family University and joined a private practice in Doylestown, PA as a behavioral therapist.
 After completing 3,000 supervised hours of clinical therapy at my private practice, I obtained my license to practice counseling (LPC) in the state of Pennsylvania.

 I currently work with children between the ages of 4 and 12.
 My specialties include Generalized Anxiety Disorder, Depressive Disorders, ADHD and Executive Functioning, and Autism Spectrum Disorder.
 I also help children work through issue surrounding family strife, separation and divorce, self-identity, self-esteem, social skills, making and maintaining relationships, school avoidance and transitional issues.